-- You can take LIXIANA with or without food. - Take LIXIANA exactly as prescribed by your doctor.
-Make sure to refill your prescription before you run out. - Do not stop taking LIXIANA without first talking with your doctor.
-Stopping LIXIANA may increase your risk of blood clots. - If you plan to have surgery, or a medical or a dental procedure, tell your doctor and dentist that you are taking LIXIANA.
-You may have to stop taking LIXIANA for a short time. - Call your doctor right away if you fall or injure yourself, especially if you hit your head.
-Your doctor may need to examine you.
+- You can take LIXIANA with or without food. - If you are unable to swallow tablets whole, the tablet may be crushed and mixed with water or apple puree and taken right away. - Take LIXIANA exactly as prescribed by your healthcare professional.
+Make sure to refill your prescription before you run out. - Do not stop taking LIXIANA without first talking with your healthcare professional.
+Stopping LIXIANA may increase your risk of blood clots. - If you plan to have surgery, or a medical or a dental procedure, tell your healthcare professional, including your dentist, that you are taking LIXIANA.
+You may have to stop taking LIXIANA for a short time. - Call your healthcare professional right away if you fall or injure yourself, especially if you hit your head.
+Your healthcare professional may need to examine you.